-We head to Magdala.
+Next, we travel to Magdala.
 In 2009, while constructing a guesthouse on the shores of the Sea of Galilee, archaeologists found a First Century synagogue.
 Inside the synagogue, they found the Magdala Stone.
 Mary Magdalene was from here and Jesus would have visited and taught in the synagogue.
 Matthew 15:39; Luke 8:1-3